Victoria Gardens remains committed to the fundamental IPAC principles. Read More

 Generally, visiting hours are from 9:00-8:00.
 If residents are on palliative care, visiting hours are open.
 Please discuss any special requests for visiting hours with the Director of Care.
 Please see the next FAQ for more details on our Visitor and Caregiver Policy.

-Our Visitor and Caregiver policy has been revised as of May 1, 2023 as per the current recommendations from the Ministry or Health, and can be viewed here: Visitor & Essential Caregiver Policy (updated May 1/23)
+Our Visitor and Caregiver policy has been revised as per the current recommendations from the Ministry or Health, and can be viewed here: Visitor & Essential Caregiver Policy (updated June 2024)

 Visitors no longer are required to show proof of vaccination.
 Providing visitors have no signs or symptoms of illness and complete the passive screening questions, they are no longer required to be rapid tested upon entry.